biegehydra/EasyCsv-Dotnet/components.md

 **Default Value Type (DefaultValueType)**: Options are `None`, `Text`, `DateTime`, `CheckBox`, and `TriStateCheckBox`.
 These will control what MudBlazor input component is used in the default value column.
 This value is ignored if a value is provided for `DefaultValueRenderFragment`
 **DefaultValueRenderFragment (RenderFragment\<DefaultValueRenderFragmentsArgs\>)**: If you would like a custom input element in "Default Value" column, you can define that here.
 An example of how to do this can be seen [here](https://github.com/biegehydra/EasyCsv-Dotnet/blob/76fac05fbb2476839aab7f8fa7b805211e4e9e94/src/ExampleBlazorApp/Pages/Index.razor#L118).

+There are a few static `ExpectedHeaderConfig`s on `ExpectedHeaderConfig` that you can use such as `Default`, `Required`, `TextDefaultValue` and `RequiredTextDefaultValue` since these are commonly used.

 ### Additional CsvTableHeaderMatcher<T> Options